Gaël Monfils: 2009: Top 10, second ATP Tour title and first Masters final

-2010: Third ATP title
+2010: Third career title

 Monfils began his season at the Brisbane International, where he was seeded third.
 He lost to defending champion, Czech Radek Štěpánek in the semifinals.
-He withdrew from the Medibank International in Sydney, Australia, citing a shoulder injury.
+He withdrew from the Sydney International in Australia, citing a shoulder injury.
 At the 2010 Australian Open, Monfils lost in the round of 32 to John Isner in four sets.
 Monfils was the first seed at the SA Tennis Open, where he lost in the semifinals to Feliciano López.
-He then played in the ABN AMRO World Tennis Tournament in Rotterdam, where he fell in the quarterfinals to the eventual runner-up, Russian Mikhail Youzhny in three sets.
+He then played in the World Tennis Tournament in Rotterdam, where he fell in the quarterfinals to the eventual runner-up, Russian Mikhail Youzhny in three sets.
 Monfils also fell in the quarterfinals at the 2010 Open 13 in Marseille, France, as the third seed to Julien Benneteau in straight sets.

-At the Indian Wells Masters, seeded twelfth, after receiving a bye in the first round, Monfils lost to Simon Greul in three sets.
-Monfils withdrew from three consecutive Masters 1000 events – the Sony Ericsson Open, the 2010 Monte Carlo Masters and the 2010 Rome Masters.
+At the Indian Wells Masters, seeded 12th, after receiving a bye in the first round, Monfils lost to Simon Greul in three sets.
+Monfils withdrew from three consecutive Masters 1000 events – the Sony Ericsson Open, the Monte Carlo Masters and the Rome Masters.
 He was set to return at the Estoril Open and receive a wildcard, but withdrew due to a stomach injury.
-He finally made his return at the 2010 Madrid Masters and reached the quarterfinals without losing a set, where he lost to third seed Rafael Nadal.
-He then played at the Open de Nice Côte d'Azur in Nice, France, where he lost in the quarterfinals to Potito Starace.
-His next tournament was the 2010 French Open, where he had reached the quarterfinals the year before.
+He finally made his return at the Madrid Masters and reached the quarterfinals without losing a set, where he lost to third seed Rafael Nadal.
+He then played at the Open de Nice Côte d'Azur in France, where he lost in the quarterfinals to Potito Starace.
+His next tournament was the French Open, where he had reached the quarterfinals the year before.
 He was up two sets and a break, before being upset by Fabio Fognini in a match over two days.